soverenio/docs/docs/getting-started/quick-start.md

           docker-compose up -d
           ```

     5. Configure your services to route traffic to Soveren gateway.
-The port the gateway listens on for incoming traffic is 8090.
+The gateway listens on port `8090`.

           Soveren gateway only analyzes traffic with the `application/json` content type.
 All other content types just pass through the gateway without any personal data detection.